Ecosia: an eco friendly search engine

 How many times a day (or week) do you Google something?

 Do you know that Google performs approximately 40,000 search queries every single second (InternetLiveStats)?
 This means that in the time it takes you to read this blog, 11 million Google searches will be executed, and that’s not even considering the other search engines out there.
-With so many people scouring the internet, wouldn’t it be amazing if we could magically turn those searches into effortless acts of philanthropy?
+With so many people scouring the internet looking for eco-friendly products and solutions, wouldn’t it be amazing if we could magically turn those searches into effortless acts of philanthropy?
+You bet your ass it would!
+Which is exactly why I wanna introduce you to the world’s first Carbon Neutral Search Engine!
+Ecosia.

 This is Ecosia’s Homepage.
 It looks just like Mr. Gooog, but also shows the ever-increasing number of trees planted as a result of Ecosia’s funding.